Women Are The Collateral Damage In Rap Feuds & Drake Vs. Kendrick Is No Exception

 This legacy of women being left in the crossfire of battle rap goes back to one of the first documented beefs in hip-hop history.
 In 1984, hip hop group UTFO released the B-side “Roxanne, Roxanne” – a cocksure boom-bap record detailing pursuit of a “stuck up” woman who rejected their repeated advances.
 Queensbridge’s Roxanne Shante penned a response from the perspective of the woman in the song – a seven minute freestyle recorded with Marley Marl.
 Over time, the responses in what become known as the “Roxanne Wars” became increasingly volatile – from emcees telling her to “suck my dick and die” to KRS-One rapping “Roxanne Shanté is only good for steady fucking” on “The Bridge is Over.”
 At battle rap’s inception, women became disposable currency for sensation, with no consideration for fact or fiction, legend or myth – and young women were left to deal with the fallout.

 In the ensuing weeks, the women around Kendrick Lamar and Drake are going to be thrust into an unprecedented level of scrutiny – their social media exhumed and pored over, every statement and response dissected – in service of a conflict they never signed up for.
 While the war of words may be over (for now), the effects against the women involved continue to linger with a level of invasiveness that they never consented to.
-Abuse and grooming is now a spectacle for consumers to gossip about rather than a structural problem that needs dismantling.
+Abuse and grooming are now spectacles for consumers to gossip about rather than structural problems that need dismantling.
 The care for all parties involved is not prioritized, instead it’s about who “won” a rap beef.
 Regardless of whether or not the accusations are merely speculative, the sensationalism continues to harm everyone involved.
 It is an ongoing shortcoming that cannot continue to be maintained in hip-hop’s next 50 years; it is tragedy enough that it dominated the first 50.